 In some patients, when we look at our X-rays and CT scan to plot the location of dental implants on the upper jaw, we find there isn’t enough bone in the upper jaw, or else the sinuses are too close to the jaw to allow for implants to be placed.
 We need to add bone to the upper jaw; this process is called a sinus lift.

 Rather than sending you to a periodontist, we perform this procedure in-house at Clear Lake Dental Care.

 What is a sinus lift?

-A sinus lift is a surgical procedure that involves adding bone to the upper jaw.
-Patients often need a sinus lift in order to make room in their mouth for dental implants.
-Sometimes called a sinus augmentation, this procedure adds bone underneath your sinus cavities, which are located on either side of your nose.
+A sinus lift is a surgical procedure that involves adding bone to the upper jaw, usually in the area of the molars Patients often need a sinus lift in order to make room in their mouth for dental implants.
+Sometimes called a sinus augmentation, this procedure adds bone between the upper jaw and the maxillary sinuses, underneath your sinus cavities, which are located on either side of your nose.
 When this bone is added, your sinus cavity must be moved upward to make sure that your jaw and sinuses aren’t too close together.

 There are many reasons you may need to have bone added to your upper jaw.
 Some of the cases where you would need a sinus lift include:

 - If you have lost teeth and are in need of dental implants.
 Before you can have your implants placed, the back of your jaw by your molars may need to have bone added so the implants can be placed.
 Generally, the back of your mouth has less bone than the front of your mouth, and that is why you may need bone added there.

 - When too much bone is lost after having a periodontal disease to support implants.
 If periodontal disease is allowed to run rampant to the point where you’ve lost teeth, you will lose the bone that once surrounded your teeth.
 Patients will need to have bone added if they have lost too much bone.